Complete families of smooth space curves and strong semistability: Embedding abstract families

-It is easy to see that a semistable vector bundle whose rank and degree are prime to each other is stable.
-Conversely, when the degree and the rank of $\mathcal{E}$ are not prime to each other, Oda has proved (\cite{Oda} Corollary 2.5) that $\mathcal{E}$ is not simple, hence not stable. \end{proof}
+A semistable vector bundle whose rank and degree are prime to each other is clearly stable.
+Conversely, when the degree and the rank of $\mathcal{E}$ are not prime to each other, Oda has proved \cite[Corollary 2.5]{Oda} that $\mathcal{E}$ is not simple, hence not stable. \end{proof}

-Finally, to prove Proposition \ref{emb}, we will need conditions ensuring that a vector bundle becomes isomorphic to a direct sum of isomorphic line bundles after an appropriate base-change.
+We will need conditions ensuring that a vector bundle becomes isomorphic to a direct sum of isomorphic line bundles after an appropriate base-change.
 This is the goal of the two following propositions.
 The first one might be well-known, but I do not know a reference for it.
-The second one is Lange-Stuhler theorem.
+The second one is the Lange-Stuhler theorem.

 \begin{prop} Let $\mathcal{E}$ be a stable vector bundle over an elliptic curve $E$.
 Then there exists an isogeny $f:E'\to E$ such that $f^*\mathcal{E}$ is isomorphic to a direct sum of isomorphic line bundles. \end{prop}